 We also crave literary travel that lets us explore musty old bookshops and libraries with tall ceilings… museums dedicated to long-dead authors and book festivals that celebrate up-and-comers… cafés where you might write your own masterpiece or just settle back with a favorite read and a piece of cake.

 In each episode of our podcast, we explore one destination through the pages of five books we love.
-Our podcasts are released on Monday mornings and each season, we take you to 12 different destinations around the world.
+Our podcasts are released every other Monday, and each season, we’ll take you to 12 different destinations around the world.

-Instagram is where we share David’s original illustrations and travel photography, as well book recommendations from both Melissa and David.
+Instagram is where we share travel photography and illustrations, as well book recommendations from both Melissa and David.

 We’re David and Melissa, the creative team behind Strong Sense of Place.

 We’ve been a couple for 27 years, and one of our favorite things to do together is explore new places — and then to sit quietly and read.
 We’re two introverts who crave adventures, as long as we get to choose the time and place.
 We’ve visited 25 countries and 33 U.S. states… so far.
 It’s our mission to share the things we see, learn, and read with you.

 In 2017, we sold almost all of our stuff and moved from the U.S. to Prague, in the Czech Republic, with our laptops and our cat Smudge.
 It’s a fantastic, magical, liveable city — and it’s an excellent home base for other travel.

 This is where we’re probably supposed to tell you about our work experience and college degrees — but we think you’ll get a better idea of who we are if we tell you about our favorite books.
 (Obligatory business-y bios also below.)